 But while it’s hard to say how well prepared the people of Utah are for a major earthquake, in one of the most important aspects of preparedness we still have a long way to go: the 150,000 buildings that have yet to be retrofit to withstand any type of earthquake, let alone one of 7.0 and above magnitude.

 Especially vulnerable are schools.
-More than 500 brick schools in the Salt Lake Valley were built before an earthquake reinforcement building code in 1975 and have yet to be retrofit.
+More than 500 brick schools in the Salt Lake Valley were built before the earthquake reinforcement building code in 1975 and have yet to be retrofit.

 “Our vulnerability is increasing every year,” said Dr. Walter Arabasz, former director of the University of Utah Seismograph Stations.”Invariably, there’s a terrible price to pay.
 We need to build resilient communities and take common sense measures.”